 Pertinent Information is Managed for Every Project

-LabSolutions DB and CS provide a project management function enabling management suited to tasks and system operations.
+LabSolutions DB provides a project management function enabling management suited to tasks and system operations.
 This function enables equipment and user management, security policy, and data processing to be set on a project by project basis, thereby improving the efficiency of data searches and management tasks.

 Total Support for Regulatory Compliance

 With conventional LCsolution/GCsolution software, CSV procedures involve confirmation and transcription of OS versions and software settings across multiple windows.
 With LabSolutions, Windows OS security patches and other PC and software installation information is integrated for display, and can be printed.
 In addition, LabSolutions security policy, numerical rounding settings, and other system

 information, as well as user information and equipment information, can be integrated for printing from a single window.
 As a result, operators can confirm this information without opening a number of settings windows.
 This reduces operator mistakes and improves efficiency.

 In addition to the normal analysis report creation function, LabSolutions offers the multi-data report creation function that allows the user to prepare reports with combined data from various instruments.
 It provides report templates for system conformance, content uniformity, elution, and other standard tests as standard.
 The operational environment is the same as for Excel, making it easy to prepare report formats for various standard tests.
 In addition, this function supports automatic report printing and automatic generation of PDF files.

 Features simplified preparation of free formats and a reduced validation workload using change control.

 Allows the user to:

 - Save time and effort when creating simple templates and using Excel.